 - Sales history, including sale dates, sale prices, and deed instrument types used to record the sale

 - Details about any structures and other improvements on the property

 - An aerial photo, map, property layout, and other visual aids

-The results of a sample property lookup using the Duval County, Florida property appraiser site:
+In the screenshot below, you can see the available information for a sample property we looked up using the Duval County, Florida property appraiser site.

-As you can see, public property ownership records can be a helpful source of information for investors looking to purchase off market commercial or residential real estate.
+As you can see, public records can be a valuable source of information for investors and service providers looking to do business with off-market commercial real estate owners.

-However, if you choose to do this type of research on your own, be prepared to spend a significant amount of time navigating various county web sites.
+However, if you choose to use public records to source your leads and their contact information, be prepared to spend a significant amount of time navigating various county recorder and state business entity web sites.

 Additionally, you should be aware that you may not always be able to locate the information you are looking for, or you may discover that the records are not accurate – just like anything else, the digitization process of public record property ownership data is prone to human error.